rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-18-installing-rancher-desktop-2.md

 rdd run docker run --rm hello-world
 ```

 `rdd run` is the no-commitment way to use 2.0.
-It starts the daemon if it is
+It starts the daemon if it's
 not already up, then runs your command with the `PATH` and the Docker and
 Kubernetes contexts pointed at 2.0 for that command only.
 It leaves your own
 configuration untouched.
 So if your machine is already set up for Rancher
 Desktop 1.x, leave it that way and reach for 2.0 with `rdd run` when you want
 to try something.
 The very first start downloads the openSUSE Leap image and
-brings the VM up, which can take a while on a slow connection; after that it is
+brings the VM up, which can take a while on a slow connection; after that it's
 quick.

 Kubernetes works the same way.
 On a fresh setup, `rdd run kubectl get node`